docker/docs/engine/installation/linux/docker-ce/fedora.md

     $ sudo dnf -y install dnf-plugins-core
     ```

-2.  se the following command to set up the **stable** repository.
+2. Use the following command to set up the **stable** repository.
 You always
     need the **stable** repository, even if you want to install builds from the
     **edge** or **testing** repositories as well.